 Tony Leung arrives around halfway through, more incoherence, as Lee Kong, fighter extraordinaire, and even further down the road we meet Master Cheng (Lo Hoi Pang), another judo badass – that’s the martial art most on display here, practised one handed at one point, as if to ring the changes.

-You could unkindly call judo the martial art that’s about being thrown to the floor, getting up and being thrown to the floor again, and again.
+You could unkindly call judo the martial art that’s all about someone being thrown to the floor.
+They get up.
+They’re thrown to the floor again.
+And again.
 It entirely suits the comedy action tone, and the plot, which is “steal money, get chased, have fight, repeat”.